jeanfrancoislarente/sitecore-demo-blog/_posts/azure-pipeline-matrix.md

 ---
-title: 'Parallel Multi-OS Builds Using Azure Pipelines Matrix Strategy'
+title: 'Using the Matrix Strategy to Build Multiple OS Container Images in Parallel'
-excerpt: "The Sitecore demo team builds Linux, Windows Server 2019 (ltsc2019), and two semi-annual releases (2004 and 20H2 at the moment).
-This post shows how we achieve this feat without adding additional build time!"
+excerpt: "The Sitecore demo team builds container images with many base operating systems.
+We build on Linux, Windows Server 2019 (ltsc2019), and two semi-annual releases (2004 and 20H2 at the moment).
+See how we achieve this without adding additional build time, by leveraging the Microsoft Azure Pipelines Matrix Strategy to run the same job in parallel against different agent pools."
 date: '2021-02-10T08:00:00.322Z'
 author: 'jeanfrancoislarente'
 primaryTopic: 'DevOps'